AdobeDocs/graphql-mesh-gateway/src/pages/gateway/headers.md

 <InlineAlert variant="info" slots="text"/>

-To get CORS response headers when querying your mesh you must provide an `origin` request header with the origin URL as the value.
+To get CORS response headers when querying your mesh, you must provide an `origin` request header with the origin URL as the value.
 For example, `origin: https://graph.adobe.io`.

 To add CORS headers to your mesh, create a `CORS` object in the `responseConfig` object, using the following key-value pairs: